 Students are grouped in mixed-age classrooms, which allow them to interact with each other on a variety of levels.

 Teachers are referred to as “guides” and are facilitators in the learning process.
 Through careful observation and guidance, children are directed toward meaningful activity, which helps them discover and develop their own interests and abilities.

 There are eight basic principles that provide a foundation for the Montessori classroom experience:

-Learning in Context: Learning within a meaningful context provides deeper and richer understanding than learning in the abstract.
+- Learning in Context: Learning within a meaningful context provides a deeper and richer understanding than learning in the abstract.

 Source: Montessori: The Science Behind the Genius, by Angeline Lillard (Oxford University Press, 2005)